ScottWe/solidity-1/tutorials/5_client_data.md

 ### Compositional Invariants in the `Manager` Bundle

-Local reasoning allows us to take a sufficiently large neighbourhood, against which we can then prove properties for the entire network.
+Local reasoning allows us to find a sufficiently large neighbourhood, against which we can then prove properties for all possible networks.
 We do this in two steps.
 First, we no longer think of each data vertex as belonging to a single client.
 Instead, we now let it represent a group of similar clients (formally, this is an *equivalence class*).
 We then replace each data vertex with an